Prison Break: Spin-off series

 A spin-off series, Prison Break: Proof of Innocence, was produced exclusively for mobile phones and was broadcast first to Sprint customers in April 2006 on SprintTV's Fox station.
 The first episode of Proof of Innocence became available on the Internet for viewing on May 8, 2006.
 This was an exclusive deal made between Toyota Motor and News Corporation's Fox network, allowing Toyota to sponsor exclusive content of the show and to obtain advertising exclusivity.

 During the show's third season, a series of six online shorts, collectively known as Prison Break: Visitations, were made exclusively for Fox.
 They feature the characters Lechero, Sammy, McGrady, T-Bag, and Bellick.
 They were distributed on the Internet and are available for free from iTunes.

 On October 24, 2007, The Hollywood Reporter reported that a full spin-off series was under development, tentatively titled Prison Break: Cherry Hill.
 The series was to revolve around an upper-middle-class housewife, Molly, and her stint in a women's prison.
 However, the producers' original idea to introduce Molly in the third season of Prison Break was later dropped due to the writers' strike.
 The new series was planned to instead begin under the Prison Break brand similar to CSI: Miami and CSI: NY, but ultimately did not go into production.

 Connection to Breakout Kings

-Robert Knepper reprised his role as T-Bag in the 2011 A&E Network television series, Breakout Kings, which was created by a few of Prison Break writers, Matt Olmstead and Nick Santora.
+Robert Knepper reprised his role as T-Bag in the 2011 A&E Network television series, Breakout Kings, which was created by Prison Break writers Matt Olmstead and Nick Santora.